-If you have been arrested for minor possession in South Carolina, you do have options.
-At the Law Office of Touma & Fedalei, we understand that mistakes happen, and we're ready to help you with whatever drug charges you are facing.
+If you have been arrested for possession in South Carolina, you do have options.
+At TF Law, our Greenville drug defense lawyers understand that mistakes happen, and we're ready to help you with whatever charges you are facing.

 What Are Possible Sentences for Minor Possession in South Carolina?

 The possible sentencing for your drug charges in South Carolina depends on what type of drug you have, and how much of that drug you have in your possession.
 While some states have decriminalized certain drugs, South Carolina has not, which means every possession charge in South Carolina comes with a chance of criminal charges, fines, and time behind bars.
 Drug offenses in South Carolina are taken extremely seriously, and sentencing tends to be extremely harsh.

 - Simple possession: up to $1,000 in fines, and up to 30 days in jail

 - Intent to distribute: up to $5,000 in fines, and up to 5 years in jail